StefanoIncardone/kaylang/README.md

 ### Characters

-Character literals are surrounded by `'`
+Character literals are surrounded by `'`.
+They can also be used in math expression, being automatically converted to their ASCII code (temporary implicit conversion)

 ``` blitz
 '\n'; # newline